uccross/skyhookdm-workflows/rook/guides/k8s.md

-## Setting up a Kubernetes cluster on an internal network
+# Setting up a Kubernetes cluster on an internal network

-This guide walks you through the process of setting up a Kubernetes cluster on an internal high-speed network.
+This guide walks you through the process of setting up a Kubernetes cluster on an internal high-speed network or on a network interface different from the default.

-### Master Node
+## Master Node

-1. Install `kubeadm` and `kubectl`.
+1. Install `kubeadm`, `kubelet`, `kubectl` on the master.
 ```bash
 # install prerequisites
 sudo apt-get update